-Germany’s employee benefits system is among Europe’s most generous and strictly regulated.
-It mandates a wide range of protections and entitlements to ensure worker well-being.
+Germany’s employee benefits system is among Europe’s most generous.
+It’s strictly regulated and mandates a wide range of protections and entitlements to ensure workers’ well-being.

-In this article, we’ll provide a detailed overview of Germany’s statutory minimum benefits, covering mandatory requirements and recommended supplementary perks for companies hiring in Germany.
+In this article, we’ll provide a detailed overview of Germany’s statutory minimum benefits, covering mandatory requirements and recommended supplementary perks so you can attract the country’s best talent.

 Statutory Benefits in Germany

 In Germany, statutory benefits are mandatory benefits that employers must legally provide their employees.
-German employment law dictates the terms of the benefits, which includes minimum wage, paid sick leave, and health insurance.
+German employment law dictates the terms of the benefits, which include health insurance, paid sick leave, and pension.

-While full-time employees and part-time workers are entitled to statutory benefits regardless of the number of hours worked, independent contractors are not.
+While full-time employees and part-time workers are entitled to statutory benefits regardless of the number of hours worked, independent contractors aren’t.

 Minimum Wage & Overtime Pay